🔨 Miniscript Studio Intro

 Miniscript to the rescue!
 It's a structured language that makes Bitcoin scripts safer, analyzable, and composable.

-Developed by Pieter Wuille, Andrew Poelstra, and Sanket Kanjalkar, Miniscript bridges the gap between high level spending policies and low level Bitcoin Script.
+Developed by Pieter Wuille, Andrew Poelstra, and Sanket Kanjalkar, Miniscript bridges the gap between high-level spending policies and low-level Bitcoin Script.

 With Miniscript, Bitcoin spending conditions are built in three layers:

-- Miniscript: A structured and analyzable representation that ensures correctness and supports composition
+- Miniscript: a structured and analyzable representation that ensures correctness and supports composition

 Miniscript Studio